joostvenema/to-gdas/readme.md

 - ODATA
 - CSV

-The status is **alpha**.
-It works, but has no logging or error handling and such.

 ## What is GDAS?

 GDAS is a schema in XML to be used in a [Table Joining Service](http://www.opengeospatial.org/standards/tjs).